eliaskosunen/scnlib/README.md

 this library doesn't have any significant Unicode support, either.

-Narrow streams are expected to be ASCII encoded, and using multibyte encodings (like UTF-8) with them is going to cause problems (blame `std::locale`).
+Narrow streams are expected to be ASCII encoded, and using multibyte encodings (like UTF-8) with them is probably going to cause problems (blame `std::locale`).
-If you need some sort of Unicode support, you'll need to use wide streams, encoded the way your platform expects (UTF-32 in POSIX, the thing resembling UCS-2 in Windows).
+If you need some sort of Unicode support, your best bet is going to be wide streams, encoded the way your platform expects (UTF-32 in POSIX, the thing resembling UCS-2 in Windows).

 ### Error handling